By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 The WordPress default permalink is not SEO friendly, and you need to change that as well.

-The SEO friendly URL is one which is easy to read.
+The SEO friendly URL is one that is easy to read.
 Example:

-Whereas non-friendly URL’s uses the numbers and it’s hard for a normal user to understand the content.
+Whereas non-friendly URLs use numbers and it’s hard for a normal user to understand the content.

 You should always use a search engine friendly URL structure.